StefanoSamele/HiddenMarkovModelPoSTagger/README.md

 by Scott M. Thede and Mary P. Harper, published in *Proceedings of the 37th annual meeting of the Association for Computational Linguistics on Computational Linguistics*
 (pages 175-182).
 The main idea is to give a word a tag according to his suffix.
 By this term we simply mean the final sequence of characters of a word.

+## Code

 We implemented this two steps solution inside the HmmTagger class; the two main methods are *train* and *viterbi*.
+As already underlined the train method simply counts the occurrences inside the corpus of various types: couple of subsequent tags, suffixes-tags, words-tags, and so on.
+The viterbi method takes as input a sentence with T words, and assigns to each word a label, taken from the Universal Dependency Treebank PoS tag list.
+Note that, in the viterbi method we do not perform any lemmatization on the words of the sentence.
+This is because we only use the already available data sets, which contain already lemmatized sentences.

 ## Results
 We achieved an accuracy of 0.96448 on the test set.